Factor of Stability: History

 The Ivica Dačić – Prime Minister of Serbia electoral alliance was formalised on 17 February 2022, when the electoral list led by the Socialist Party of Serbia was accepted for the 2022 parliamentary election.
 During the campaign period, the alliance expressed its opposition to NATO and support for greater cooperation with China and Russia.
 Toma Fila, who was the ballot carrier for the Belgrade City Assembly election, stated his support for pensioners' interests.
 The alliance also received support from organisations such as Biogen, Environmental Movement of Beočin, and Democratic Union of Romas.

 The alliance was renewed for the 2023 Serbian parliamentary election.

+The alliance was renewed for the 2026 Serbian parliamentary election, this time including the Social Democratic Party of Serbia.

 Members

 The following table includes political parties that participated on the "Ivica Dačić — Prime Minister of Serbia" electoral list in the 2022 and 2023 parliamentary elections.